CrossNorm and SelfNorm for Generalization under Distribution Shifts: Experiment

 {\bf Metric.} For image classification, we use test errors to measure robustness.
 Given corruption type $c$ and severity $s$, let $E^c_s$ denote the test error.
 For CIFAR datasets, we use the average over 15 corruptions and 5 severities: $1/75\sum_{c=1}^{15}\sum_{s=1}^{5}E_{c,s}$.
 In contrast, for ImageNet, we normalize the corruption errors by those of AlexNet \cite{krizhevsky2012imagenet}: $1/15\sum_{c=1}^{15}(\sum_{s=1}^{5}E^c_s/\sum_{s=1}^{5}E_{c,s}^{AlexNet})$.
 The above two metrics follow the convention \cite{hendrycks2020augmix} and are denoted as mean corruption errors (mCE) whether they are normalized or not.
-Different from classification, segmentation use the mean Intersection over Union (mIoU) over all categories as metric.
-For sentiment classification, we report accuracy as the metric.
+Different from classification, segmentation uses the mean Intersection over Union (mIoU) of all categories.
+For sentiment classification, we report accuracy as its metric.

-{\bf Hyper-parameters.} In the experiments, a SN unit uses one fully connected layer, followed by Batch Norm and a sigmoid layer.
+{\bf Hyper-parameters.} In the experiments, an attention function in SN uses one fully connected layer, followed by Batch Norm and a sigmoid layer.
 We put CN ahead of SN, and plug them into every cell in a network, e.g., each residual module in a ResNet.
 During training, we turn on only some CNs with probability to avoid excessive data augmentation.
 Unless specified, 2-instance CN is used with cropping.
 We sample the cropping bounding box ratio uniformly and set the threshold $t=0.1$.
-Please refer to the appendix for details of active number and probability.
+Refer to the appendix for details regarding CN's active number and probability.